ibm-cloud-docs/power-iaas-cli-plugin/cli-release-notes.md

 Use these release notes to learn about the latest changes to the {{site.data.keyword.powerSysFull}}.
 {: shortdesc}

+# September 2024
+{: #sep-2024}

+New CLI version `v1.3.0` available.
+The {{site.data.keyword.powerSys_notm}} CLI plug-in is available with the following features:

+**New commands**
+* Added ibmcloud pi instance volume bulk-detach command to detach multiple volumes from an instance at once.
+* Added ibmcloud pi instance snapshot update command to update name and description of a snapshot.
+* Added ibmcloud pi volume bulk-delete command to delete multiple volumes at once.
+* Added ibmcloud pi volume clone-async create and get commands to asynchronously create clone tasks and query their status.
+* Added ibmcloud pi volume snapshot get and list to retrieve information about snapshots in a workspace.
+* Added ibmcloud pi workspace action command to perform an action in a workspace.

+**New flags**
+* Added --user-tags flag to ibmcloud pi host reserve, ibmcloud pi image create, ibmcloud pi image import, ibmcloud pi instance capture create, ibmcloud pi instance create, ibmcloud pi shared-processor-pool create, ibmcloud pi instance snapshot create, ibmcloud pi subnet create, ibmcloud pi volume clone execute, ibmcloud pi volume create, and ibmcloud pi workspace create commands.
+Use this flag to add a comma separated list of user tags to be attached to the created resource.
+* Added user tag option to --hosts flag in ibmcloud pi host create command.
+Flag is now also repeatable.
+* Added --boot-volume-replication-enabled flag to ibmcloud pi instance create, and ibmcloud pi instance sap create command.
+Use this to enable storage replication on the boot volume.
+* Added --replication-sites flag to ibmcloud pi instance create, and ibmcloud pi instance sap create command.
+Use this to indicate the replication site of the boot volume.
+* Added --replication-sites flag to ibmcloud pi volume create.
+Use this to indicate the replication site of the volume.
+* Added "maxVolumeSupport" valid value to --storage-connection flag in ibmcloud pi instance create command.
+* Added --boot-volume flag to ibmcloud pi volume attach command.
+Use this to attach a boot volume to an instance.

+**What's changed**
+* ibmcloud pi snapshot command and subcommands have been deprecated.
+Please use ibmcloud pi instance snapshot command family instead.
+* Clarified usage of ibmcloud pi instance console list, ibmcloud pi instance capture create and ibmcloud pi job list commands.
+* Minor wording improvements to several command and flags.

 ## June 2024
 {: #jun-2024}